Rumors of equine mutilation in France in 2020: Pauline Sarrazin's false testimony

 People claiming to be owners of mutilated French horses organized themselves on social networks in June 2020, in particular to record these cases.
-By the end of August, the number of horses killed and then mutilated throughout France had risen to 33 animals, around twenty of which had had their ears cut off.
+By the end of August, the number of horses killed and mutilated throughout France had risen to 33 animals, around twenty of which had had their ears cut off.

 Moral panic

 As rumors swirled, on August 28, French Minister of Agriculture Julien Denormandie traveled to Saône-et-Loire to meet and support the owners of a mutilated horse.
+A special investigation unit dedicated to mutilated horses was set up at national level.

 According to the Ministry of the Interior, "certain facts [were] reminiscent of practices linked to sectarian rituals and in particular so-called Satanic rituals".
 All types of horse were concerned by these killings and mutilations, with the exception of draft horses.
 The cutting off and collecting of ears suggests fetishism or trophy collecting, typical of serial killers.
 Psychopathy was also suggested, as well as a link with bullfighting, as the practice of cutting off a bull's ear is known, as is the act of exsanguination.

-Several horse owners decided to stop taking their horses out.

-The media coverage caused a stir on social networks, with calls for manhunts and lynchings of the culprits, and reports of vehicle registration plates.

 During the night of August 30–31, 2020, two motorists were stopped by an armed woman breeder and her daughter, and accused of scouting to mutilate horses near Rosporden.
 The two women lodged a complaint, which led to a court summons for the breeder and her daughter, who were charged with violence with weapons and interfering with a public function.
 They received a six-month suspended prison sentence and were also banned from carrying weapons for three years.
 Franck Buors, the two victims' lawyer, was awarded €800 in damages for the moral prejudice suffered by his restaurant owner client, and €500 for his other client.

+The media coverage caused a stir on social networks, with calls for manhunts and lynchings of the culprits, and reports of vehicle registration plates.
+This resulted in holidaymakers having their vehicles wrongly reported (leading to harassment), and accusations incriminating young suspects, attributed to a vet, were proven false.
+Several horse owners decided to stop taking their horses out.
 The Finistère Gendarmerie subsequently called on farmers "not to take the law into their own hands".
 On September 9, French Minister of Agriculture Julien Denormandie announced the creation of a toll-free number for owners of horse victims, to be answered by 15 specialists from the Institut français du cheval et de l'équitation.

 The discovery of mutilations in the Jura region of Switzerland prompted comments in the Swiss press.

 On various social networks, an "absurd joke" claimed that Nagui was responsible for the mutilations.

-A special investigation unit dedicated to mutilated horses was set up at national level.